natapone/simple_llm_chatbot_v2/docs/design/mvp_design.md

 # Pre-Sales Chatbot MVP Design

 ## Overview
 This document outlines the design for the Minimum Viable Product (MVP) of our pre-sales chatbot.
-The chatbot is designed to engage with potential clients in a natural conversation, collect lead information, and store it in Firebase for follow-up.
+The chatbot is designed to engage with potential clients in a natural conversation, collect lead information, and store it in TinyDB for follow-up.

 ## Core Components